spencerlievens/prova/docs/design/rate_limiter.md

 ## Individualized Difficulty

 Each validator key or deterministic grouping of validator keys could have an individualized difficulty rating.
-Every validaotr then has an equal chance at a block regardless of their hash power.
+Every validator then has an equal chance at a block regardless of their hash power.

 Pros: